About This Blog

-Thrillers in general (Crime, Psychological), post-apocalyptic, dystopian, contemporary fiction, historical fiction, Classics (including Modern Classics)
+Cozy-mysteries, thrillers in general (Crime, Psychological), post-apocalyptic, dystopian, contemporary fiction (but NO romantic comedy), historical fiction, Classics (including Modern Classics)

-Basically, I would get my hands on ANYTHING that I find interesting.
+That said though, I basically get my hands on ANYTHING that I find interesting.

-Plus, I can quite easily influenced by other readers’ recommendations or BookTubers’ videos.
+Plus, I can be quite easily influenced by other readers’ recommendations or BookTubers’ videos.

-Well, that’s about it!
-Thanks for dropping by!
+I think that’s about it.
+Thank you so much for dropping by!